bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.map is method on an array that creates a new array for you based on a criteria, whereas with .forEach you can loop through each item in the array, setting up the new array is not part of the syntax of the method.
+.map is method on an array that creates a new array for after applying a function to all the elements of the array, whereas with .forEach you can loop through each item in the array, modifying the array and setting up a new array is not part of the syntax of the method.

 2. What is the difference between a function and a method?